griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 ### Once the workflow is done and results retrieved, destroy the Cromwell VM on GCP to avoid wasting resources

-Use the following commmand to destroy the Cromwell VM.
+Use the following command to destroy the Cromwell VM.

 ```bash
 gcloud compute instances delete $GCS_INSTANCE_NAME